Jean Dubuffet: Other enterprises

 In late 1960–1961, Dubuffet began experimenting with music and sound and made several recordings with the Danish painter Asger Jorn, a founding member of the avant-garde movement COBRA.
 The same period he started making sculpture, but in a very not-sculptural way.
 As his medium he preferred to use the ordinary materials as papier-mâché and for all the light medium polystyrene, in which he could model very fast and switch easily from one work to another, as sketches on paper.
 At the end of the 1960s he started to create his large sculpture-habitations, such as 'Tour aux figures', 'Jardin d'Hiver' and 'Villa Falbala' in which people can wander, stay, and contemplate.
 In 1969 ensued an acquaintance between him and the French Outsider Art artist Jacques Soisson.
+Jean Dubuffet also maintained an extensive illustrated correspondence with Jean-Joseph Sanfourche for eighteen years.

 In 1974 Dubuffet created Jardin d'émail, a very large outdoor painted sculpture designed for the Kröller-Müller Museum.

 In 1978 Dubuffet collaborated with American composer and musician Jasun Martz to create the record album artwork for Martz's avant-garde symphony entitled The Pillory.
 The much written about drawing has been reproduced internationally in three different editions on tens-of-thousands of record albums and compact discs.
 A detail of the drawing is also featured on Martz's second symphony (2005), The Pillory/The Battle, performed by The Intercontinental Philharmonic Orchestra and Royal Choir.